bryanpleblanc/Scoot-Todo/README.md

 ### Built With

--React - A JavaScript library for building user interfaces.
+-   React - A JavaScript library for building user interfaces.
--Material-UI - A popular React UI framework based on Google's Material Design guidelines.
+-   Material-UI - A popular React UI framework based on Google's Material Design guidelines.

 ### Authors